NOURISHING THE BODY AND THE MIND FROM PRECONCEPTION ONWARDS

 FOOD INTOLERANCES - WHICH DIET?

 I provide a unique support service for those with complex cases.
-All of my patients are set up with an online interactive food and symptom diary for close monitoring, they have the option of daily email and text support that provides reassurance for the anxious and I monitor and analyse baby's stool pictures to ensure that there is minimal chance of regression.
+All of my patients have the option to be set up with an online interactive food and symptom diary for close monitoring.
+They are all encouraged to keep the communication channels open and check in regularly so that any issues that may arise can be rectified early.

 SYMPTOMS OF FOOD INTOLERANCE